-Example 7.3 Push-Button Window Controller-State Transition Table
+Example 7.3 Push-button window controller - state transition table

-7.4.2 Logic Synthesis for an FSM
+7.4.2 Logic Synthesis for a FSM

 Once the behavior of the state machine has been described, it can be directly synthesized.
 There are three main components of a state machine: the state memory, the next state logic, and the output logic.
 Figure 7.29 shows a block diagram of a state machine highlighting these three components.
 The next state logic block is a group of combinational logic that produces the next state signals based on the current state and any system inputs.
 The state memory holds the current state of the system.
 The current state is updated with next state on every rising edge of the clock, which is indicated with the ">" symbol within the block.
-This behavior is created using D-flip-flops where the current state is held on the Q outputs of the D-flip-flops, while the next state is present on the D inputs of the D-flip-flops.
+This behavior is created using D-Flip-Flops where the current state is held on the Q outputs of the D-Flip-Flops, while the next state is present on the D inputs of the D-Flip-Flops.
 In this way, every rising edge of the clock will trigger an evaluation of which state to move to next.
 This decision is based on the current state and the current inputs.
 The output logic block is a group of combinational logic that creates the outputs of the system.
 This block always uses the current state as an input and, depending on the type of machine (Mealy vs. Moore), uses the system inputs.
-It is useful to keep this block diagram in mind when synthesizing FSM as it will aid in keeping the individual design steps separate and clear.
+It is useful to keep this block diagram in mind when synthesizing finite state machines as it will aid in keeping the individual design steps separate and clear.